 - What are the primary/major areas of focus for staff development and specifically how were they selected?
-For example, were student achievement data used to determined the need for professional development in reading instruction? - What are the methods by which professional development is delivered (e.g., after school workshops, conference attendance, individual mentoring, etc.)? - How are teachers supported during implementation (e.g., through in-class coaching, teacher-principal meetings, student performance data reporting, etc.)?
+For example, were student achievement data used to determine the need for professional development in reading instruction? - What are the methods by which professional development is delivered (e.g., after school workshops, conference attendance, individual mentoring, etc.)? - How are teachers supported during implementation (e.g., through in-class coaching, teacher-principal meetings, student performance, and data reporting, etc.)?

-Teachers participate in a variety of district led in-services as well as professional development workshops and conferences to enhance their knowledge and instructional skills.
-The Beginning Teacher Support and Assessment (BTSA) program, district workshops, and professional conferences are opportunities for professional development.
+The Beginning Teacher Support and Assessment (BTSA) program, district workshops, and professional conferences provide a variety of opportunities for professional development, which teachers participate in to enhance their content knowledge and instructional skills.
 Staff development is based on the goals of the Single Plan for Student Achievement.
 The major focus areas include designing a rigorous academic program for all students, teacher collaboration to improve the academic program, providing support for high-risk or struggling students, increasing parent involvement and providing a safe school campus.

-The school staff collaborates on staff development days (two per year) and on late-start days (nine per year) to improve their knowledge of research-based instructional strategies to deliver the state curriculum at a rigorous level to prepare students for college.
+The school staff collaborates on staff development days (two per year) and on late-start days (one time weekly) to improve their knowledge of research-based instructional strategies to deliver the state curriculum at a rigorous level to prepare students for college.
 Teachers learn to utilize student assessment results in order to target instruction to better meet the individual needs of students.
 Classified staff members have many opportunities to participate in training designed to enhance their effectiveness with students.
-All district staff members are supported in their efforts to be considered highly qualified under NCLB.
+All District staff members are supported in their efforts to deliver highly-effective curriculum and instruction.